Connect with others who understand.

 • Inflammatory autoimmune diseases, such as rheumatoid arthritis

-• A higher body weight
+• Having a higher body weight

 • Family history of carpal tunnel syndrome